csmarshall/ubuntu-zfs-mirror/README.md

 # Ubuntu 24.04 ZFS Mirror Root Installer

-Enhanced version of the Ubuntu ZFS mirror root installation script with production fixes and bulletproof hostid synchronization for clean first boot.
+Enhanced version of the Ubuntu ZFS mirror root installation script with production fixes and automatic first-boot force import for reliable pool imports.

 ## Overview

 This script creates a ZFS root mirror on two drives for Ubuntu 24.04 Server with full redundancy and automatic failover capability.
 Both drives will be bootable with UEFI support.

+**Based on the official [OpenZFS Ubuntu 22.04 Root on ZFS guide](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2022.04%20Root%20on%20ZFS.html)** with production enhancements, automated first-boot handling, and comprehensive drive replacement capabilities.

 ## Features

-- **Clean Pool Import**: Pools import without force flags via automatic hostid synchronization
+- **Reliable First Boot**: Uses ZFS kernel parameter `zfs_force=1` for guaranteed pool import on first boot
+- **Self-Configuring**: Automatically switches to clean imports after successful first boot
 - **Full Drive Redundancy**: Both drives are bootable with automatic failover
 - **Production Ready**: Enhanced error handling and recovery mechanisms
 - **No Manual Intervention**: Eliminates "pool was previously in use from another system" errors